jhorman/pledge/README.md

 Simple decorator based design by contract (DBC) for Python.
 Loosley based on the open source [decontractors](https://github.com/thp/python-decontractors).
+Some ideas are also lifted from [Method signature checking decorators](http://code.activestate.com/recipes/426123-method-signature-checking-decorators/).

 There are a number of open source projects that embed DBC contracts in pydoc, or in decorators but with an alternate eval'd syntax. pledge describes contracts